tom-halpin/awscli-terraform-image/README.md

 Following commands are to be run in the container.

-**Note:** It is very important to run ```terraform destroy``` whilst container instance is running otherwise terraform state will not be known.
+**Note:** It is very important to run ```terraform destroy``` whilst container instance is running otherwise the Terraform state will not be known.
 Hence will have to manually identify and delete resources created from the container.

 ```bash
 terraform --version